NovaSquirrel/ft2pently/README.md

 Converting instruments to drums
 -------------------------------

 Instead of importing drums, you can define drums using instruments.
 The DPCM channel must still be used as described in the previous section.
 As stated above, drums consist of one or two sound effects.
-For the arpeggio envelope, used the `fixed` type.
+For the arpeggio envelope, use the `fixed` type.

 ```
 sfx 01 t tri_kick